-Inflation jumps unexpectedly after dropping for two consecutive months
+Inflation jumps unexpectedly after dropping for three consecutive months

 Related video

-Inflation jumped to 10.4 per cent in February after falling for two consecutive months, official figures show.
+Inflation jumped to 10.4 per cent in February after falling for three consecutive months, official figures show.
 The rate of Consumer Prices Index inflation was up from 10.1 per cent in January, the Office for National Statistics said.

 The surprise figures come after the Bank of England said last month that it believed inflation - or rising prices - had peaked after rising sharply for months, with a high of 11.1 per cent late last year.